Skip to content

 Consider what could happen if you do NOT have an estate plan:

 Your estate plan does not have to be intricate.
-It can be a relatively simple document based upon your wishes and your preferred distribution of assets.
+It can be a relatively simple document based on your wishes and your preferred distribution of assets.

 Without an estate plan, however, you may be leaving difficult financial problems behind for loved ones.